 - Use a white box instead of a color box, with just a barcode sticker and name printed on it – Manuel has used this tactic often as a way to get MOQ’s down to as little as 500 units.

 - Meet in the middle on price to get your MOQ down – for example offer 20 cents more if they will lower their MOQ from 2000 to 1000.

 - Do your final pricing negotiations before ordering – try asking for pricing for higher MOQ’s, like 2000 or 3000 pieces, this is great information to have later on down the line, but also allows you to try and negotiate on price at the time, and meet somewhere in the middle.

 - Be frank with a supplier if you like them but their price is slightly too high and you have another supplier doing it at a better price.
 Again, you may need to meet in the middle, rather than squeeze every cent out of the supplier.

 Overall, Manuel was all for negotiation and getting the best price and terms from a supplier but also gave a strong reminder to be respectful of their requirements too.
-If you find a supplier can not budge on price or MOQ’s then it’s probably best to move on!
+If you find an amazon FBA supplier can not budge on price or MOQ’s then it’s probably best to move on!